gutenbergtools/gutenbergsite/site/help/mobile.md

 10. Select "Copy to Kindle," and the book will now be in your library.

 Project Gutenberg would like to thank Apple for providing devices for evaluation in 2009 and 2010.

+## reMarkable2

+The reMarkable 2 is an ereader that became commonly available in 2022.
+Capabilities for adding Project Gutenberg eBooks, or content from other sources, may improve in the future.

+A reader reported that these steps worked.
+This is assuming you are using a smartphone for website navigation, and the smartphone is paired or connected to the reMarkable 2 device, with the reMarkable app installed; this would probably also work with a tablet, rather than a phone:
+1. Select an eBook from Project Gutenberg.
+2. Choose the EPUB format (with or without images).
+3. Send to your Google Drive username (using the green/yellow/blue triangle icon in the book landing page, to the right of the EPUB link).
+4. Open the "Google Drive" app on the phone.
+5. Select "Open with..." (i.e., three horizontal dots under the book image in Google Drive, or similar).
+6. Select the reMarkable app
+7. The EPUB should then appear within the phone's reMarkable app, and on the reMarkable 2 device itself.

+The Google Drive and Open/Share process is a little different on Android versus iPhone.

+There are some Project Gutenberg eBooks that, mysteriously, do not display properly on the reMarkable 2.
+We have had similar reports with some Kindle devices, and are contantly making improvements to the software that Project Gutenberg utilizes to make these formats.
+Contact us (link at the bottom of this page) to report any specific anomalies - these reports are really valuable for knowing what to fix!

 ## Suggestions from Project Gutenberg Founder Michael Hart
 >Michael Hart was a proponent of eBooks on mobile devices.
 He offered these ideas in February 2010.
 This guidance might not be directly applicable to all of today's portable devices.